 - Their work dictates that they cannot attend Chapel.
-Employer verification must be provided. - They commute more than 10 miles from campus and do not have class immediately before or after Chapel.
+Employer verification required. - They commute more than 10 miles from campus and do not have class immediately before or after Chapel.
 Documentation must be provided for verification.

-In order to be excused from Chapel requirements, students need to submit an appeal to the Office of Calling and Vocation by 5:00 p.m. on the Friday of the first week of classes.
-Appeal forms can be found on Moodle.
+In order to be excused from Chapel requirements, students need to submit an appeal to the Office of Calling and Vocation by 5:00 p.m. on the Friday of the first week of classes or within 10 days of applicable change.
+Appeal forms can be found on the OCV webpage or by emailing the department.
 The following documents need to be turned in with the appeal: